react-theming/addon-development-kit/README.md

 - **api**, manager API
 - **data**, current channel data (associated with selected story)
 - **setData**, callback to set data
+- **rect**, geometric dimensions of the addon area,
+- **Layout**, Helper Component with `display: flex` to make addon's markup to fit in portrait or landscape mode by switching `flex-direction`.
+Could be used alone or together with Blocks.
+- **Block**, Helper Block to use inside Layout and provides flex items behavior in portrait and landscape mode

+>see how works Layout and Blocks in the Live Demo

 example: